-Prerequisite: EDU227W and concurrent enrollment in EDU229F required for Teacher Education candidates, or consent of Teacher Education Program personnel.
-Provides understanding and preparation for the elementary and secondary teacher to work with all levels and aspects of exceptional learning behaviors in the classroom, including mental retardation, learning disabilities, behavior disorders, visual and hearing impairment, cultural diversity, and gifted/talented students.
+Prerequisite: EDU227W and concurrent enrollment in EDU229F.

+Provides understanding and preparation for the elementary and secondary teacher to work with all levels and aspects of exceptional learning behaviors in the classroom, including intellectual disabilities, learning disabilities, behavior disorders, visual and hearing impairment, culture diversity, and gifted/talented students.